 What are the seven principles of TQM?

-- Leadership: Leaders as identified by the management defines the objectives and sets the direction for the organization in terms of accomplishing any set tasks.
+- Leadership: Leaders, as identified by the management, define the objectives and sets the direction for the organization in terms of accomplishing any set tasks.
 This helps any organization to keep their employees focused and involved in achieving the organization’s objectives.

 What are the steps to implement TQM?

-Define Vision, Mission and Objectives clearly specific to the implementation of TQM and the expected outcome.
+Define Vision, Mission and Objectives clearly and specific to the implementation of TQM and its expected outcome.